Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ### Enabling content logging

 By default only URI and headers are logged.
-To enable content logging, set the `Diagnostics.IsLoggingContentEnabled` client option:
+To enable content logging, set the `Diagnostics.IsLoggingContentEnabled` client option and specify a minimum log level of `Verbose`.

 ```C# Snippet:LoggingContent
 // Content is logged as Verbose event level